VADGS/Daytona/README.md

 10. sra-human-scrubber_1.1.2021-05-05.sif

 ## How to run
+### If the sequence datasets are NOT from clearlabs:
 1. put your data files into directory /fastqs.
-Your data file's name should look like "JBS22002292_1.fastq.gz", "JBS22002292_2.fastq.gz"
+Your data file's name should look like "JBS22002292_1.fastq.gz", "JBS22002292_2.fastq.gz".
+Test data can be found in the directory /fastqs/testdata.
+If you want to use the test data, copy them to the directory /fastqs.
 2. open file "parames.yaml", set the parameters.
-3. get into the directory of the pipeline, run "sbatch ./sbatch_flaq_sc2_nf.sh"
+3. get into the directory of the pipeline, run "sbatch ./sbatch_flaq_sc2_combine.sh"

-#### Note: some sample data files can be found in directory /fastqs/sample_data

-<h1 align="center">Daytona_cl</h1>

-## What to do
-The pipeline is a Nextflow version of the Flaq_flaq_sc2_clearlabs pipeline (FL BPHL's SARS-CoV-2 analysis pipeline).

-## Prerequisites
-Nextflow should be installed.
-The detail of installation can be found in https://github.com/nextflow-io/nextflow.

-Python3 is needed.

-Singularity is also needed.
-The detail of installation can be found in https://singularity-tutorial.github.io/01-installation/.

-In addition, the below docker container images are needed in the pipeline.
-These images should be downloaded to the directory /apps/staphb-toolkit/containers/ in your local computer.
-You can find them from ncbi/sra-human-scrubber (https://hub.docker.com/r/ncbi/sra-human-scrubber) and StaPH-B/docker-builds (https://github.com/StaPH-B/docker-builds).

-1. samtools_1.12.sif
-2. vadr_1.3.sif
-3. pangolin_4.1.2-pdata-1.13.sif
-4. nextclade_2021-03-15.sif
-5. sra-human-scrubber_1.1.2021-05-05.sif

-## How to run
+### If the sequence datasets are from clearlabs:
-1. put your data files into directories /fastqs, /bams, and /assemblies. some example data can be found in these directories.
-Be make sure delete them when you copy your own data to these directories.
+1. put your data files into directories /fastqs, /bams, and /assemblies.
+Test data can be found in these directories.
+If you want to use the test data, copy them to the directories /fastqs, /bams, and /assemblies.
-2. open file "parames.yaml", set the parameters.
+2. open file "parames_clearlabs.yaml", set the parameters.
-3. get into the directory of the pipeline, run "sbatch ./sbatch_flaq_sc2_clearlabs.sh"
+3. get into the directory of the pipeline, run "sbatch ./sbatch_flaq_sc2_combine.sh clearlabs"

 ## Results
 All results can be found in the directory /output.